veredflis/app-service-api-management/README.md

     { "todo": "TODO" }
     ```

-1. Move to the `frontend/` directory and start the Vue.js frontend.
+1. Open another terminal, and move to the `frontend/` directory to start the Vue.js frontend.

     ```bash
     npm run serve